1. Advanced Short Range Air to Air Missile (ASRAAM)

 The Gulf War operation was interesting for several reasons; it validated the Royal Navy’s insistence on maintaining an effective capability against small craft through a combination of equipment and training.

-Operating in conjunction with USN SH-60s proved to be a good partnership.
+Operating with USN SH-60s proved to be a good partnership.

-The infamous ‘Bubiyan Turkey Shoot’ saw a number of Iraqi vessels caught in open water and severely damaged over a period of days, read more here about the 18 hits from 25 Sea Skua launches.
+The infamous ‘Bubiyan Turkey Shoot’ saw many Iraqi vessels caught in open water and severely damaged over a period of days, read more here about the 18 hits from 25 Sea Skua launches.

-There have been a number of small incremental upgrades and the replacement of the energetics to extend its useful life at a total cost of some £13m but it was getting long in the tooth by the time the Future Air to Surface Guided Weapon (Heavy) project was announced.
+There have been a number of small incremental upgrades and the replacement of the energetics to extend its useful life at a total cost of some £13m.
+However, the project was getting long in the tooth by the time the Future Air to Surface Guided Weapon (Heavy) project was announced.

 Like Baseline Brimstone and Dual Mode Brimstone, the principal driver for change was the need for increasing positive verification of target identification in cluttered environments.

-Future Air to Surface Guided Weapon (Heavy) FASGW(H) emerged in 2001 with the intention of being a straight replacement for Sea Skua and Wildcat with Sea Skua leaving service between 2012 and 2014.
+Future Air to Surface Guided Weapon (Heavy) FASGW(H) emerged in 2001 intending to be a straight replacement for Sea Skua and Wildcat, with Sea Skua leaving service between 2012 and 2014.

 MBDA proposed the Sea Skua IR, which swapped the Semi-Active Radar guidance for an infrared seeker in cooperation with Kongsberg who was at the time in the initial development stages of their Naval Strike Missile (NSM).